arthur-rogers/telemetry-service/README.md

 npm run test:e2e  # API test (app must be running in docker) npm run test:all # runs all test (app must be running in docker)
 ```

+## Project Status

+The project is not fully finished yet.
+Unfortunately not all of the requirements were met.
+Things to implement:

+- Handling database timeouts and disconnect
+- Caching
+- API rate limiting
+- Concurrency and race-condition handling
+- Dependency injection (inversify)
+- Logic for telemetry analysis
+- Authorization and authentication (API key)
+- DB migrations (`sequelize-cli` does not work with ES modules)

+Things to improve:

+- Use case testing (now it does not cover all possible cases)
+- API testing (lacks validation tests)
+- Rules logic testing (not all scenarios are tested)